fandisus/node_trust/src/DataCommunicator.md

 - `createTable.js` will create salesman, sales and sales_detail tables in database.
 - `singleTable.js` will insert, update and delete data from the `salesman` table.
 While calling the data repeatedly in between.
 - `multiTable.js` will simulate inserting to multiple tables at once.

-`multiTable.js` operations still unsatisfactory though.
-Will add `multiInsert` method to `DataCommunicator` later.
-So multiple rows for one table can be executed all at once, without doing handshake operation multiple times.